Fertility myths can lead you down the wrong path

-These top myths are those identified through a recent survey of women with infertility conducted by RESOLVE: The National Infertility Association.
-Do you know these fertility facts?
+These top fertility myths are those identified through a recent survey of women with infertility conducted by RESOLVE: The National Infertility Association.

 MYTH #1 – Infertility Won’t Happen to Me.